alexjvr1/Manuscripts/ENM_CH_MaxentResults.md

 Calculate the change in suitable habitat under future climate conditions.

-1. Plot current distribution.
+1. Import MaxEnt model for current distribution.

-2. Calculate number of suitable cells.
+2. Calculate number of suitable cells based on threshold

-3. Plot future climates
+3. Import maxEnt model for future climates

 4. Calculate number of suitable cells.